ON Investors Have Opportunity To Lead ON Semiconductor Corporation Securities Fraud Lawsuit

 (MENAFN- PR Newswire) LOS ANGELES, Feb.
-1, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ON Semiconductor Corporation ("onsemi" or the "Company") (NASDAQ: ON ).
+6, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ON Semiconductor Corporation ("onsemi" or the "Company") (NASDAQ: ON ).

 Class Period: May 1, 2023 – October 27, 2023